diskoverdata/diskover-docs/source_files/search_syntax.md

 ___
 ### Search Problems Resulting from Naming Conventions

-All organizations have issues with naming convention.
+A majority of organizations have issues with naming convention.
 Your search results might be limited if you try to be too restrictive when searching.
 For example, files associated with the movie **For Your Eyes Only** might be named:

 - ForYourEyesOnly
 - 4YourEyesOnly